vptyp/vptyp/README.md

 ### Hi there 👋

+🌱 I’m currently in progress of getting PhD in electronics (ITMO University), my dissertation is about:
+      💊 Endoscopic systems for postoperative monitoring of patients

+👯 I’m looking to collaborate with anyone, who wants to start some interesting project (from 2d platform game to new engineering solution for some math distribution)

+📱 Easiest way to contact with me: @vptyp - telegram

+🔉 I also enjoy listening to Kendrick Lamar and Drake during my work time to help me concentrate.
+Their music provides a great backdrop for my creative process and helps me stay focused.

+ 🇩🇪 In free time learning german, so will be happy to talk with native speakers :D

 <!--
 **vptyp/vptyp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.